Faysal-Ezaz/Project_AWS/3-ELB_and_ASG/readme.md

   <li>We then setup the Application Load Balancer.</li>
   <ul>
     <li>The ALB helps distribute the load between the servers.</li>
-    <li>The ALP is responsible for the help checkup of the instances.</li>
+    <li>The ALP is responsible for the health checkup of the instances.</li>
   </ul>

   <li>We then setup Auto Scaling Group</li>